azudev4/semrush-excel-filter/README.md

 - **Export Features**
   - Combined Excel workbook output
   - Optional summary sheet with total volumes
+  - "All Keywords" sheet combining data from all files
+  - Interactive hyperlinks in summary sheet for quick navigation
   - Professional styling with alternating row colors
   - Formatted headers and cell borders
   - Custom filename for export